Khushbupatel333/Online_Retail_Customer_Segmetation/README.md

   - Hierarchical Clustering

   # Conclusion:-
-  - The main objective of the project is to devlope customer segments for the online store.
+  - The main objective of the project is to develop customer segments for the online store.

-  - By applying different clusters algorithms I get optimal number for cluster 2.
+  - By applying different cluster algorithms I get the optimal number for cluster 2.

-  - Using the Recency,Frequency and Monetary analysis the customer are segmented into various clusters and I got silhouette score 0.49 for two clusters.
+  - Using the Recency, Frequency, and Monetary analysis the customers are segmented into various clusters and I got a silhouette score of 0.49 for two clusters.